Tension Test Fixtures

 Used to determine the interlaminar tensile strength of a unidirectional composite, this method induces a bending moment in the curved specimen to induce tensile stress in the curved region.

 ASTM Standard D2290 defines procedures for testing ring specimens.
-Procedure A tests reinforced-thermosetting resin pipe, Procedure B for thermoplastic pipe of any size, and Procedure C for thermoplastic pipe with nominal diameters of 4.5” and greater.
+Procedure A tests reinforced-thermosetting resin pipe, Procedure B for thermoplastic pipe of any size, and Procedure C for thermoplastic pipe with nominal diameters of 4.5 in. and greater.